Conservatorship

-Under U.S. law, conservatorship is the appointment of a guardian or a protector by a judge to manage the financial affairs and/or daily life of another person due to old age or physical or mental limitations.
+Under U.S. law, a conservatorship results from the appointment of a guardian or a protector by a judge to manage the personal or financial affairs of another person who is incapable of fully managing their own affairs due to age or physical or mental limitations.
 A person under conservatorship is a "conservatee", a term that can refer to an adult.
 A person under guardianship is a "ward", a term that can also refer to a minor child.
 Conservatorship may also apply to corporations and organizations.

-The conservator may be only of the "estate" (financial affairs), but may be also of the "person", wherein the conservator takes charge of overseeing the daily activities, such as health care or living arrangements of the conservatee.
+The conservator may be only of the "estate" (financial affairs) but may be also of the "person", wherein the conservator takes charge of overseeing the daily activities, such as healthcare or living arrangements of the conservatee.
 A conservator of the person is more typically called a legal guardian.
+In 2021, an estimated 1.3 million people in the U.S. were under conservatorship.

+Terminology

+A person appointed to manage affairs is a conservator.
+A person under conservatorship is a conservatee.
+Under a guardianship, the appointed person is a guardian and subject person is a ward.
+When referring to government control of private corporations, conservatorship implies a more temporary control than does nationalisation.

+Some jurisdictions, such as California, distinguish between conservatorship of an adult as compared to an unemancipated minor.
+Within such a jurisdiction, a person who is under what is more typically described as a guardianship may be described as a "conservator of the person".
+Other jurisdictions, such as New York, use the term guardianship in both contexts.